Expand All / Collapse All

 A: Laser based gas detection is gas species specific and will only respond to the target gas.
 This removes any cross interference and unwanted alarms.

-A: ELDSTM employs a unique, integral, daily auto self-testing facility, negating the need for regular manual testing using test gases and all associated costs.
+A: ELDSTM employs a unique, integral, daily auto self-testing facility, negating the need for regular manual testing using test gases and all associated costs, saving considerable time and cost.

 A: ELDSTM does not have any consumable parts unlike electrochemical cell based fixed point gas detectors, which need their sensing elements replaced on a regular basis; saving the cost associated spares and service labour.